I'm challenging schools, organizations, and companies to host an educational screening to celebrate diversity.

 If you work for an organization, school or a company that would like to host an educational screening, where the topics are celebrating diversity and inclusion, kindly send a message and tell us more

-about how you would like to setup your event.
+about how you would like to setup your very own event.

 Follow me on social media